dkedar7/TesterMatching/README.md

 1.1.
 Find device_Ids of all devices in the desired 'device_list'.<br>
 1.2.
 Query tester_Ids of the testers who use these devices.<br>
 1.3.
 Query testers corresponding to these tester_Ids.<br>
-2. From the bugs, keep only the bugs corresponding to devices in 'device_list'.<br>
+2. From the bugs, keep only those corresponding to devices in 'device_list'.<br>
-3. Add a column to 'testers' indicate how many 'relevant_bugs' were tested by testers.<br>
+3. Add a column to the table 'testers' to indicate how many 'relevant_bugs' each of them have tested.<br>
 4. Query by the countries of interest.<br>
 4.1.
-Keep only the testers from countries in 'country_list'.<br>
+Keep only the testers from these countries.<br>
 5. Sort by the number of 'relevant_bugs' tested.

 ## How to install and run this app

-If you are a Linus/MacOS user and already have Python (version =>3.5), pip and git, run the following commands from your command line interpreter (CLI):
+If you are a Linux/MacOS user and already have Python (version =>3.5), pip and git, run the following commands from your command line interpreter (CLI):
 ```bash
 git clone https://github.com/dkedar7/TesterMatching
 cd TesterMatching